Here are the best ultralight tents on the backpacking market.

 When it comes to ultralight freestanding tents, Big Agnes is the gold standard.
 Their tents are beautifully designed, durable and light enough to compete with non-freestanding tents.

 To get real nit-picky...
-I would like to see a more secure internal overhead pocket.
-I've had a few headlamps fall on my face at night because of this.
-Note the HV is not 100% freestanding either - the footbed needs to be staked out.
+We would like to see a more secure internal overhead pocket.
+You don't want headlamps fall on your face at night because of this.
+Note the HV is not 100% freestanding either—the footbed needs to be staked out.

 Weight: 1 lb 13.9 oz

 84 in (l) x 52 in max (w) x 41 in (h)